 For the next 25 years, the owner grew it in the ground inside a heated greenhouse.
 It was used as a stock plant for a couple of those years.
 As time went on, the plant was overlooked and was allowed to continue growing in the ground.

-Two years ago, that grower sold out.
+When that grower sold out.
 A friend of mine noticed this plant growing in the back corner.
 He extracted it, potted it and it became mine as of 2009.

 I “rough styled” it at the first repotting.

 As shown in this picture, it needed to be cut it back severely.